Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 >Summary: Soil cracks when cooled quickly.
 In summer the crack fills with meltwater, and as it refreezes many freeze-thaw events take place, expanding the ice by 9% each time.
 This eventually results in the formation of an ice wedge.

 ## Human activities in Glacial and Periglacial Landscape Systems
-**Key Ideas**
-4.a.
+> 4.a.
 Human activity causes change within periglacial landscape systems.
 4.b.
 Human activity causes change within glaciated landscape systems.